abhijat01/py4kids.l1.2019/module-01/README.md

 We will use ["Code with Mu"](https://codewith.mu/) editor for this.
 Download the installer for your operating system and install it.

-After installing this editor, create a new file and cut and paste the following code to test your setup:
+After installing this editor, create a new file, cut and paste the following code  and run it to test your setup:

 ```python
 import numpy as np